Pocketkid2/Edalize-Examples/README.md

-# Edalize-Examples
+# Edalize Examples
-A set of examles you can use to test a Verilog/SystemVerilog FPGA project using the F4PGA (previously known as Symbiflow) toolchain through [the latest Edalize development branch from BYU](https://github.com/byuccl/edalize/tree/student_refactor)
+A set of examles you can use to test a Verilog/SystemVerilog FPGA project using the F4PGA (previously known as Symbiflow) toolchain through [the latest Edalize development branch from BYU](https://github.com/byuccl/edalize/tree/f4pga_flow)

 The goal is for each design in this repo to have an edalize script for a traditional Vivado flow, as well as two scripts for F4PGA flows (one with VPR and the other with NextPNR).